New Orleans Whitney Plantation Audio Tour

 Pros

-- Reflect on profound historical narratives
+- Reflect on the profound legacy of the enslaved

-- Visit the symbolic Freedmen’s Church
+- Visit the historic Freedmen’s Church

 - Explore the 1790 owner's house